opengeospatial/ontology-crs/_sources/cs/description.md

 This module describes how to model a coordinate system using the SRS ontology vocabulary.

-Coordinate system classes are describes under the namespace https://w3id.org/geosrs/cs/
+Coordinate system classes and properties are described under the namespace https://w3id.org/geosrs/cs/

 ![SRS Ontology Coordinate System Module](assets/cs.png)